kronosun/bitrix24-docker/README.md

 ### Other startup scripts

--[ Step-by-step  instructions  for  installing the  portal ] (/ docs / 01 - install - step - by - step .
-Md )
+-[ Step-by-step  instructions  for  installing the  portal ] (/docs/01-install-step-by-step.Md )
--[ How to  connect  phpMyAdmin ] (/ docs / 02 - phpmyadmin - setup .
-Md )
+-[ How to  connect  phpMyAdmin ] (/docs/02-phpmyadmin-setup.Md )
 -Launch Codeception  tests

 ## Note